DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 ## IK Kernels

-IK (Instrument Kernels) provide detailed information about the instrument's physical properties, such as focal length, pixel scale, and distortion models.
+IK (Instrument Kernels) provide detailed information about the instrument's physical properties, such as focal length, pixel scale, and lens distortion models.

 Go to ``$ISISDATA/chandrayaan2/kernels/ik``.
 Create a file named ``kernels.0000.db`` (or ``kernels.db``) with content along the lines of: